torvalds/linux/Documentation/crypto/devel-algos.rst

 Some drivers will want to use the Generic ScatterWalk in case the hardware needs to be fed separate chunks of the scatterlist which contains the plaintext and will contain the ciphertext.
-Please refer to the ScatterWalk interface offered by the Linux kernel scatter / gather list implementation.
+Please refer to the ScatterWalk interface offered by the GNU/Linux kernel scatter / gather list implementation.

 Hashing [HASH]